becky001/Pico-FreeRtos/README.md

 # Pico-FreeRtos
 Raspberry Pi Pico Project with FreeRtos and VisualGDB (Work in Progress)

-To start programming in C on the Raspberry Pi Pico, don't waste your time on youtube watching videos on how to get started.
+Confucius say: "To start programming in C on the Raspberry Pi Pico, don't waste your time on youtube watching videos on how to get started.
-Download VisualGDB and save yourselve at least 20 hours of frustration.
+Download VisualGDB and save yourselve at least 20 hours of frustration."

 Skills for this project:
 - Embedded Debugging in Visual Studio Environment